zzhangjii/learning-library/lab-guides/LabGuide200.md

   ![](images/200/4.png)

-### **STEP 3**: Create a Virtual Compute Network
+### **STEP 2**: Create a Virtual Compute Network

-We need a default VCN to define our networking within the `monoTOmicro` compartment (_Or the name you used for your compartment_).
-This is where Subnets and Security Lists, to name a couple get defined for each Availablity Domains in your Tenancy.
+We need a default VCN to define our networking within the `monoTOmicro` compartment.
+This is where Subnets and Security Lists are defined for each Availablity Domain in your Tenancy.
 Oracle Cloud Infrastructure is hosted in regions and availability domains.
 A region is a localized geographic area, and an availability domain is one or more data centers located within a region.
 A region is composed of several availability domains.
 Availability domains are isolated from each other, fault tolerant, and very unlikely to fail simultaneously.
 Because availability domains do not share infrastructure such as power or cooling, or the internal availability domain network, a failure at one availability domain is unlikely to impact the availability of the others.

 All the availability domains in a region are connected to each other by a low latency, high bandwidth network, which makes it possible for you to provide high-availability connectivity to the Internet and customer premises, and to build replicated systems in multiple availability domains for both high-availability and disaster recovery.